 Truly terrifying, I assure you.

-Trick or….kale?
+Trick or … kale?
 A huge component of waste generated at Halloween comes from the 2.08 billion (you read that right) dollars we spend on candy during this screamy season.
 And here’s where I actually find myself at a loss for advice – experienced parents, how do you get around this?
 I would love to hand out an eco-friendly alternative to the conventional sugar-and-plastic-wrapper fest, but I also don’t want my house to get egged because I was passing out kale chips.
 What’s an eco-friendly mom to do?
 Fair-trade chocolate?
 Homemade treats that some parents will likely throw away because of their dubious origins (to say nothing of my scary baking skills)?
-If you have found a way to sidestep this conundrum, please share it in the comments!
+If you have found a way to sidestep this conundrum, please share your knowledge!
 I would be ever so ghoulishly grateful.

 Feature image courtesy Zombie Leah